 A conviction of drug or narcotic offenses can result in serious criminal consequences like prison or jail time, probation, fines and mandatory treatment.
 In addition, a drug offense conviction may affect your future employment, schooling and ability to obtain financial aid for college.
 You need experienced lawyers who know how to handle a drug charge to minimize or eliminate these serious consequences.

-For nearly 30 years, our attorneys have represented people in state and federal court facing charges of:
+For nearly 30 years, our attorneys have represented people in and around the Waukesha area in state and federal court facing charges of:

 - Drug possession

 - Drug distribution